Mexico North America Travel

 Image Credit: “At Cancun Airport” by corsi photo is licensed under CC BY 2.0

 The downsides?
 The trip will be longer, requiring stops for each passenger along the way and you’ll be in tighter quarters.
+I’d recommend checking out shared transfer options from Viator that are third party vetted with honest reviews.

-Option 6: Book a Private Transfer from Cancun to Tulum with Your Hotel
+Option 6: Book a Transfer Through Your Hotel

 This is the easiest one to organize in advance.
-If you’re staying with a hotel, simply send them an email after booking and ask them if they have a private shuttle service for the hotel.
+If you’re staying with a hotel, simply send them an email after booking and ask them if they have a shuttle service for the hotel.

 Larger hotels and resorts are more likely to do this, but wherever you’re staying, it’s always worth asking.
 The cost is likely to vary depending on the hotel and service provided.
 Sometimes smaller hotels will be happy to organize a private taxi for you for a small fee.